pybricks/pybricks.github.io/learn/making-programs/basic-robot-navigation.md

 ## Verifying and adjusting the dimensions

-In practice, wheels compress slightly under the weight of your robot.
-Especially with soft rubber tyres.
+In practice, wheels compress slightly under the weight of your robot, especially with soft rubber tires.
 To verify, program a single movement to drive 1000 mm.
 Measure how far it really traveled with a measuring tape.
 Compensate as follows: